LPS announces 2019-20 lineup for Learning Lunches

 Dec.
 17 - "SROs: Understanding this Important Job"

 School Resource Officers wear many hats during their shift: mentor, teacher, investigator, guardian.
 Come hear how Lincoln Public Schools and the Lincoln Police Department have partnered to ensure our SROs successfully serve our students and staff.
-Presenters: Joe Wright, director of Security at LPS, and a representative from Lincoln Police Department.
+Presenters: Marco Pedroza, principal at Scott Middle School, and Capt.
+Ryan Dale from the Lincoln Public Department.

 Jan.
 14 - "Ensuring Students Have Adequate Learning Environments"